Studies in Platonic Political Philosophy

 There are two ways to approach Strauss’s thinking.
 Some fourteen books and a multitude of learned papers are listed in the bibliography of Strauss’s writings appended to the volume under review.
 Alternatively, one may sign up for initiation with a Straussian teacher—at Harvard, at the University of Chicago, or the many other universities and colleges to which Strauss’s pupils and the pupils of his pupils have now penetrated.

 There is no doubt that Strauss was an inspiring teacher.
-Lewis Coser’s recent study of refugee scholars in America singles him out: “He alone among eminent refugee intellectuals succeeded in attracting a brilliant galaxy of disciples who created an academic cult around his teaching.”
-And many stories testify that the disciples too are as impressive in their teaching as in their scholarly productions.
+Lewis Coser’s recent study of refugee scholars in America singles him out: “He alone among eminent refugee intellectuals succeeded in attracting a brilliant galaxy of disciples who created an academic cult around his teaching.”4 And many stories testify that the disciples too are as impressive in their teaching as in their scholarly productions.
 But for an outsider this only doubles the enigma.
 How do Strauss’s ideas attract such devotion?
-And why do they need it?
-Why do they rely for their persuasiveness on the mediation …
+And why do they need…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.